The College of Physicians and Surgeons of Ontario (the CPSO) is committed to protecting the privacy and confidentiality of information.

 Purposes for which information is collected, used or disclosed

-The CPSO may collect, use, disclose or retain information in order to perform its regulatory functions and fulfil its statutory objects (see footnote #2), or where it is permitted or required by law to do so.
+The CPSO may collect, use, or disclose information in order to perform its regulatory functions and fulfil its statutory objects (see footnote #2), or where it is permitted or required by law to do so.

-The CPSO will collect, use, disclose or retain information without consent only when it is permitted or required by law to do so.
-In all other situations, the CPSO will obtain consent.
+The CPSO will collect, use, or disclose information without consent only when it is permitted or required by law to do so.

-Examples of situations where the CPSO is permitted or required by law to collect, use, disclose and/or retain information without consent include, but are not limited to the assessment of a physician’s practice by the CPSO’s quality assurance program, the investigation of a physician and the disclosure of information that is permitted under Section 36 of the Regulated Health Professions Act.
+Examples of situations where the CPSO is permitted or required by law to collect, use, or disclose information without consent include, but are not limited to, the assessment of a physician’s practice by the CPSO’s quality assurance program, the investigation of a physician and other disclosure of information that is in accordance with CPSO’s objects and is permitted under Section 36 of the RHPA.

-In accordance with the CPSO’s legal obligations under the Regulated Health Professions Act, 1991, and the Personal Health Information Protection Act, 2004, the CPSO is obliged to keep all information that comes to its knowledge confidential, and is not permitted to communicate this information to any other person unless a specific statutory exception applies.
+In accordance with the CPSO’s legal obligations under the RHPA and PHIPA the CPSO is obliged to keep all information that comes to its knowledge confidential, and is not permitted to communicate this information to any other person unless the information is public and/or the CPSO is required or permitted by law to share the information.

 Information will be stored in a secure manner.
 This may include keeping information in secure or restricted access storage rooms, maintaining information in password protected databases, and/or requiring that information is signed-out when it is removed from the CPSO.

-Information which is no longer needed will be shredded through a professional and confidential service.
+Information which is no longer needed will be destroyed or shredded through a professional and confidential service.

 Access to the CPSO building will be restricted to CPSO staff, and individuals who have been cleared through security.

-Disclosure of private information will only be done pursuant to a data sharing agreement which will contain safeguards regarding a member’s private information.
+Disclosure of private information will only be done with appropriate safeguards regarding a member’s private information, which may include a data sharing agreement.

 Openness, Accountability and Compliance